rails/rails/guides/source/form_helpers.md

 form_with(model: @article)
 ```

 Notice how the short-style `form_with` invocation is conveniently the same, regardless of the record being new or existing.
-Record identification is smart enough to figure out if the record is new by asking `record.new_record?`.
+Record identification is smart enough to figure out if the record is new by asking `record.persisted?`.
 It also selects the correct path to submit to, and the name based on the class of the object.

 WARNING: When you're using STI (single-table inheritance) with your models, you can't rely on record identification on a subclass if only their parent class is declared a resource.
 You will have to specify `:url`, and `:scope` (the model name) explicitly.